House Republicans Aim To Eliminate Tax Credits For Orphan Drugs

 The credits were approved as part of the 1983 Orphan Drug Act, which has been under scrutiny in the past year as the country grapples with skyrocketing drug prices.
 Orphan drugs routinely carry five-digit price tags and have become a lucrative market for pharmaceutical companies.

 In 2018, the U.S. is expected to grant nearly $2.8 billion in orphan drug tax credits to companies, according to estimates from the Treasury Department.
-And, the reduced tax revenue for the U.S. government under the current law would increase every year, to a projected total of $75 billion from 2018 to 2027.
+And the reduced tax revenue for the U.S. government under the current law would increase every year, to a projected total of $75 billion from 2018 to 2027.

 As sales rise, so does the cost of the orphan drug tax credits to the U.S. government.
 "A billion here and a billion there and eventually it's real money," said Nicholas Bagley, a law professor at the University of Michigan who has studied the credits.